-- It demonstrates high quality design that is in keeping with the scale and character of buildings and layout in the area; - It complements the existing external materials seen locally; - It provides variety in house design and elevation treatment; - It provides high quality boundary treatment; - It provides good pedestrian and cycle connections to existing routes; - It provides adequate storage for bins and recycling; - It does not result in loss of amenity for neighbouring properties - Appropriate street lighting is provided if required; - Traffic generation and parking does not adversely affect road and pedestrian safety.
+- a) It demonstrates high quality design that is in keeping with the scale and character of buildings and layout in the area; - b) It complements the existing external materials seen locally; - c) It provides variety in house design and elevation treatment; - d) It provides high quality boundary treatment; - e) It provides good pedestrian and cycle connections to existing routes; - f) It provides adequate storage for bins and recycling; - g) It does not result in loss of amenity for neighbouring properties; - h) Appropriate street lighting is provided if required; - i) Traffic generation and parking does not adversely affect road and pedestrian safety.
 Proposals that exceed the parking standards in Appendix F of the Local Plan will be supported.

 Consultation responses stressed the need for new housing to be in keeping with the character of the village and sympathetic to existing design and materials.
 This policy approach is seen as particularly important when dealing with proposals for infill applications to avoid inappropriate developments.
+The guidance found at paras 9.9-9.12 of the Edgmond Neighbourhood Plan Landscape Character Assessment is a useful reference for advice on how to meet the criteria in this policy.